Irf4n-Muhammad/MLOPS-Project-Youtube-Trending/README.md

 ## 1. Problem description
 YouTube and Spotify have been recognized as the most frequently visited platforms globally, serving as primary channels through which individuals not only amass wealth but also cultivate widespread fame.
 A "trending" status on these platforms is often viewed as the pinnacle of achievement for content creators, indicating that their content has gained significant popularity within a certain time frame.
 To achieve this status, it is crucial to understand the variables that can influence this outcome.
 This understanding can subsequently guide a systematic plan for trending.

 In this advanced machine learning model, we intend to examine two principal factors: the number of viewers and licensing agreements.
 The choice of these two variables is not arbitrary.
-The number of viewers directly signifies the popularity of the content, while licensing deals could potentially broaden the reach of the content, hence leading to increased viewership and likelihood of trending.
+The number of viewers directly signifies the popularity of the content, while licensing deals could potentially broaden the reach of the content, hence leading to increased viewership and the likelihood of trending.

 We hypothesize that licensed content may generate a wider audience, which in turn, influences the trending status of the content.
 However, it is important to note that these factors are just a fraction of a larger set of parameters that could impact a content's trendiness.
-These other factors might include content quality, content type, publication time, among others.
+These other factors might include content quality, content type, and publication time, among others.
 Nevertheless, for the scope of this project, our primary focus is to build a sustainable machine learning model, and hence, we are limiting our study to these two factors.

 <img src="https://github.com/Irf4n-Muhammad/MLOPS-Project-Youtube-Trending/assets/121205860/f135a391-46fb-45a6-bc10-368d4f87b07b" alt="your image description" width="500" height="300">